HeliosLang/website/docs/learn/bitcoin-ethereum-cardano.md

 The `redeem` function doesn't take any arguments, and checks that one year has passed and that `tx.origin` is equal to Bob's address.
 The tokens will then be withdrawn to Bob's address.

-> Note: the ERC-20 `withdraw` function will check that the contract belonging to the tokens' address is actually executed.
+> Note: the ERC-20 `withdraw` function only allows withdrawals from the `msg.sender` address, which corresponds to address of the vesting contract.

 ## Cardano